Skip to main content

 Want the full breakdown emailed to you?

 We will send your split summary and how to put a tracked multi-party agreement in place inside Socii - the built-in template plus the tracking that makes sure every party gets paid.
-Socii is invite-only - submitting flags you for membership review.
+Socii is a private, members-only network - submitting flags you for membership review.

 How to use this calculator